 What happens at financial year-end for a UAE company?

-- Valuing inventory at year-end
+- Valuing any inventory the business holds at year-end

-- Calculating depreciation for fixed assets
+- Completing depreciation calculations for fixed assets

 What does your accountant need from you at year-end?